liskin/strava-offline/README.md

     strava_cookie_strava4_session: TEXT
 <!-- end include -->

+### Note about incremental synchronization

+Synchronization of activities (`strava-offline sqlite`) performs an incremental sync by default.
+We request recent activities from the Strava API and stop processing or asking for more as soon as we've seen 10 activities that had already been in the local database.

+This means that if you change an older activity, it may not be synced unless you ask for a `--full` sync.
+The upside is that the incremental sync is faster and makes fewer API calls.

+(You may be wondering why other tools like VeloViewer don't need this.
+Strava API supports webhooks so that a service can subscribe to be notified of new activities and changes to existing activities, but `strava-offline` is not a web service, it's a local tool, so it can't do that.)

 ## Donations (♥ = €)

 If you like this tool and wish to support its development and maintenance,